Grace Van Pelt

 Grace Van Pelt Rigsby is a fictional character on the CBS crime drama The Mentalist, portrayed by Amanda Righetti.
-Van Pelt Rigsby is a former special agent in the fictionalized California Bureau of Investigation (CBI) who is currently a private investigator who runs her own agency with her husband, Wayne Rigsby.
+Van Pelt Rigsby is a former special agent in the fictionalized California Bureau of Investigation (CBI) who left to become a private investigator who runs her own agency with her husband, Wayne Rigsby.

 Character background

-Born on April 4, 1983 Van Pelt is from a small farming town in Iowa.
+Born on April 4, 1983, Van Pelt is from a small farming town in Iowa.
 She tends to be overly sensitive at times, but is very intelligent.
 Van Pelt works with Rigsby and Cho most of the time, but occasionally works with Jane or Lisbon.
 She is the rookie of the team who is new to the job in the pilot episode.
 Grace's cousin is supposedly a psychic, causing her to sometimes argue with Jane about matters of faith.
 In the episode "Bloodshot", Jane makes a remark about Van Pelt's character, stating, "... you're deeply repressed and emotionally shut down... because of a trauma in your past that you've never spoken of to anyone... ever... even yourself..." which Van Pelt's facial expression seems to confirm.
 In the second episode, "Red Hair and Silver Tape", Jane uses Grace as bait to catch a killer who is murdering redheads, leading to her being in an uncomfortable situation with a suspect (although it is ultimately a different woman who is kidnapped by the killers, and saved by Lisbon).

 In the season 2 episode "Throwing Fire", Van Pelt talks a woman out of suicide by describing the impact her sister's own suicide had on her.
 Later, when questioned by Rigsby, Van Pelt quickly claims, "That just came out.
-I don't have a sister", abruptly looking away and changing the subject – leading the audience to believe she did in fact have a sister or a family member who committed suicide and did not wish to discuss the matter.
+I don't have a sister."